Best Cheap Car Insurance After an Accident

 Work with Your Insurance Adjuster

 Your assigned adjuster will contact you to schedule a vehicle inspection and discuss the claim process.
-They'll assess damage, determine if your car is repairable or a total loss, and explain your coverage options.
-Be cooperative, but don't accept the first settlement offer without careful consideration.
+The adjuster will assess damage, determine if your car is repairable or a total loss, and explain your coverage options.
+Be cooperative, but don't accept the first settlement offer without careful review.

 7. 7